 Do you think additional qualifications or experience would be an advantage for someone entering the industry now?

-I think a good solid science background and/or a business qualification (degree level or higher) is always an advantage.
+I think a good solid science background or a business qualification or both (degree level or higher) is always an advantage.

 What is it like socially where you work?